|Rating:||9 / 10|

 My hiking shoes and boots are on the larger size (size 15 US).
 What this means is that I have a very limited range of hiking footwear available to choose from to achieve not just that ‘perfect fit’ but also a level of comfort.
 This is where the Superfeet insoles come in.
-With the exception of my high-end Scarpa boots, or my zero drop shoes I will often use Superfeet insoles, and have done so over over 10 years.
+With the exception of my high-end Scarpa boots, or my zero drop shoes I will consider using the Superfeet insoles .

 These premium insoles are replacements to the factory fitted insoles provided by the manufacturers which in many cases are almost non existent and often don’t last for very long.
 These insoles help to provide a cushioned although firm platform that supplements shoes cushioning.
 I have used lightweight hiking boots in the past and while solid, had no cushioning at all and the Superfeet provided just the right amount to minimise the jarring that can occur when carrying a heavy pack on hard surfaces.
 By looking after your feet, the rest of your body benefits after a long days hiking.

 The insoles themselves are ‘solid’ rather than gel based types.
 I find that some models and brands benefit from having Superfeet inserts finding that they don’t provide enough cushioning, have collapsed long before that and so I start to get hot spots and with that, potentially blisters.

 Buying replacement insoles for specific brands of shoes is not usual practice and unless you want to place a special order is not something that you can do very easily.
 The Superfeet insoles however are widely available world wide; at least in most western countries so it is possible to maintain the same fit and comfort wherever you go in an easily locatable insole